The Best Chicken Seasoning

 Chicken recipes are a dinner time staple, and a good chicken seasoning or chicken marinade makes all the difference when it comes to preparing juicy, flavorful chicken.
 I love using a dry rub when seasoning meat because it’s an easy way to add lots of flavor.

 Homemade spice blends are so simple to make and allow you to control the ingredients, salt and flavors.
-My Pork Rub and Taco Seasoning are other favorite seasoning mixes that I like to make from scratch.
+My Pork Rub, Taco Seasoning, and Cajun Seasoning are other favorite seasoning mixes that I like to make from scratch.

 The Best Chicken Seasoning

 This chicken seasoning is extremely versatile!
 You can use it to season just about any cut of chicken, including chicken breasts, chicken thighs, chicken tenders, chicken drumsticks, or when cooking a whole rotisserie chicken, such as this Instant Pot Whole Chicken or Crockpot Whole Chicken.